wjr83/Interactive-Lab-Hub/Lab 5/README.md

 Include screenshots of your use of Teachable Machines, and write how you might use this to create your own classifier.
 Include what different affordances this method brings, compared to the OpenCV or MediaPipe options.

-Using Google's Teachable Machines to create your own classifier is a relatively user-friendly and accessible way to train a machine learning model for various classification tasks.
+Using Google's Teachable Machines to create your own classifier is a relatively user-friendly and accessible way to train a machine-learning model for various classification tasks.
 Here's how you might use Teachable Machines and the different affordances it offers compared to OpenCV or MediaPipe:

 Steps to Create My Own Classifier with Google's Teachable Machines: